Opting In: Informed Choices for Healthy Futures

 Key Call to Action for Parents & Caregivers

-Keep an eye out for your school’s opt-in policy this fall — and remember to opt in.
+Keep an eye out for your school’s opt-in policy — and remember to opt in.

 It’s one small step that supports informed, healthy, and safe futures for Alberta youth.